We're All Water: Reception

 Creem critic Dave Marsh described "We're All Water" as a "cosmic rocker" and claimed that it was possibly the best song on Some Time in New York City and among the Plastic Ono Band's best work.
 He also gives the song as an example of where Ono began to "figure out how to effectively apply her ideas to Western music."
 Urish and Bielen call it "one of the better transferences of [Ono's] conceptual art instructions into song lyrics" and they also praise the "high energy" backing music and Ono's "playful yet serious" lyrics and vocal performance.
 Rogan considered it to be "a suitable romp" for ending the studio record of Some Time in New York City.
 Lennon biographer Jonathan Cott considers "We're All Water" to be the highlight of Some Time in New York City.
 On the other hand, Beatle historian Bruce Spizer calls "We're All Water" a "poorly played rock song," complaining primarily about Ono's "wailing" during the instrumental breaks.

 Other appearances

 Ono and Lennon performed "We're All Water" backed by Elephant's Memory for an episode of The Dick Cavett Show in May 1972.
 The couple also performed "Woman Is the Nigger of the World" on this episode, which was the only television appearance for either song.
-The Lennons also performed "We're All Water" at both One to One benefit concerts on August 30, 1972, at Madison Square Garden in New York.
+The Ono-Lennons also performed "We're All Water" at both One to One benefit concerts on 30 August 1972, at Madison Square Garden in New York.
 But the song was excluded from both the album and the video of the concert, Live in New York City.
 Bootlegs exist for the evening performance, but all tapes of the afternoon performances appear to be incomplete.

 "We're All Water" was included in the score to Ono's musical play New York Rock.